 run;

-5. The next step is to find the count of missing and non-missing values using the PROC FREQ procedure.
-For simplicity, I have taken only one variable form the dataset.
+Step 5.
+The next step is to find the count of missing and non-missing values using the PROC FREQ procedure.

 Notice the /missing keyword.
 This tells SAS to generate the frequency count of missing values as well.